Generalized sampling and gradiometry: Changing the rules of the information game

 Format: Virtual Webinar.
 45 min. presentation followed by 15 min.
 Q&A

-Please note that two sessions will be given at different dates listed below.
+Please note that three sessions of the same lecture will be given at different dates listed below.

 Recording seismic data involves moving from a continuous signal to a discretized data representation.
 The rules governing sampling of bandlimited signals and their reconstruction were pioneered by Swedish-born mathematician Harry Nyquist who studied transmission of telegraph signals in limited bandwidth channels in the 1920s.
 Together with Claude Shannon among others, both at Bell laboratories, he laid the foundations of information theory.
 The Nyquist-Shannon sampling theorem states that a bandlimited signal can be perfectly reconstructed at arbitrary points in between samples from an infinite sequence of equidistant samples provided that there were more than two samples per minimum period when the data were sampled.
 The Nyquist-Shannon sampling theorem of course applies to seismic data sampled on the Earth’s surface as such data are bandlimited constrained to a cone in the frequency-wavenumber domain bounded by the minimum velocity at the recording locations.
 The less well-known generalized sampling theorem by Athanasios Papoulis from 1977 teaches that if different filtered versions of the original bandlimited data (filtered before sampling/decimation), the classical Nyquist-Shannon sampling criterion can be less strict.
 The generalized sampling theorem has direct applications for acquisition of exploration seismic data for instance resulting in considerable efficiency gains in the acquisition of surface seismic data.
 In addition the topic of simultaneous source acquisition can be described in a generalized sampling theorem context.